rhuanjl/SphereLibs/README.md

 Note various of the modules are depndent on others of them - see import{} instructions at top of each file

-**All code is copyright Richard Lawrence by permisively licensed and free to use - see license.md file**
+**All code is copyright Richard Lawrence and permisively licensed and free to use - see license.md file**